 - Oil splatters can make the floor around your fryer very slippery.
 Put slip-resistant mats on the floor around it to prevent serious injuries.

-Easy Tips for Getting Food Ready for Your Commercial Fryers
+Getting Food Ready for Commercial Fryers

 - Allow the fryer to reach the proper cooking temperature, typically 350 degrees, before adding food to the oil.
 This will ensure even cooking and promote efficiency.

 - Fill fry baskets over a bin for catching crumbs, rather than over the frypot.
 Sediment from the food building up in the unit will reduce the efficiency of your fryer and give your fryer oil a burnt taste, which ruins your food.
-Additionally, ice crystals can fall off the food, which significantly lowers the temperature of the oil and can cause splatter than can burn the operator.
+Additionally, ice crystals can fall off the food, which significantly lowers the temperature of the oil and can cause splatter that can burn the operator.

 - Don’t overfill your fry baskets.
 Filling to the right level, between half and three-quarters full, will provide a properly fried product and help keep food from “swimming” out of the basket during cooking.